whblondeau/json-declarative-tools/README.md

 ## Design Overview

 Since attempts to imitate the XML technologies have failed for reasons probably impossible to overcome, `json-declarative-tools` will be built from the ground up.
-Unusually, it will provide two parallel implementations: a **Python reference implementation** (for rigor and clarity) and a **JavaScript working implementation** for clientside and NodeJS programming.
+Unusually, it will provide two parallel implementations: a **Python reference implementation** (for rigor and clarity) which is usable in CLI scripting and serverside Flask/DJango development; and a **JavaScript working implementation** for clientside and NodeJS programming.

 ### Principles
-`json-declarative-tools` will not attempt to closely mimic the implementation of the XML toolsets.
+`json-declarative-tools` will **not attempt to closely mimic** the implementation of the XML toolsets.

-`json-declarative-tools` will attempt to reproduce a modest subset of the _benefits_ of the XML toolsets, in a way that is accessible to JavaScript developers.
+`json-declarative-tools` will attempt to **reproduce a modest subset of the _benefits_** of the XML toolsets, in a way that is accessible to JavaScript developers.

+`json-declarative-tools` will provide **no affordances for incorporated imperative programming.**

+`json-declarative-tools` will define **minimal, language-independent notation** as necessary.

 To that end, **`json-declarative-tools` consists of the following parts:**